 Religious body art has long been a popular choice for Americans and people from other countries as well, and none more so than Christian cross designs.
-There are many variations possible with these tattoos, and each one can be altered to suit the individual's mentality.
-Displaying one's belief in God and religion is something that has always captured the imagination of the masses.
+Variations are possible with these tattoos and each one can be altered to suit the person's mentality.
+Displaying one's belief in God and religion has always captured the imagination of the masses.

 The most attractive thing about these designs is their unlimited versatility.
 They can be designed to signify a large number of things, and they are available in an endless array of sizes and colors.
 In order to add a larger sense of personalization to these designs, a special message can also be added to these tattoos.

-- Celtic druids viewed it as a phallic symbol.
+- Celtic druids viewed it as a symbol of the male genital organ.

-- In some cultures, the vertical bar denoted the male phallus, and the horizontal bar denoted the female vagina.
+- In some cultures, the vertical bar denoted the male genital organ and the horizontal bar denoted the female genital organ.

 - The Assyrians viewed it as a directional navigator to prevent people from getting lost.